Red-Folder/red-folder.com/src/Red-Folder.com/wwwroot/tmp/rfc-weekly-17th-October-2016/rfc-weekly-17th-October-2016.md

-RFC Weekly - a summary of things that I find interesting.
-It is an indulgence; its the weekly update that I would like to receive.
-Unfortunately no-one else is producing it so I figured I best get on with it.
-Hopefully someone else will also find useful.

 Developing apps in Windows Containers using Docker
 --------------------------------------------------
 Last week I attended another excellent meetup hosted by DotNetNorth.
 During the meetup Naeem Safraz gave an excellent introduction to containers in general and the capabilities of the Windows container using Docker.